 - This book wonderfully explained many things I didn't know about French attitudes (despite my PhD in French and living in France some 30 years!).
 Buy fast-- the author has died, so book may soon be out of print.

 - I loved this book!
 From the entire chapter about the value of pooh to the shocking portrayal of poverty in France at the time.
 It's just a shame that such poverty and injustice still exists, all wrapped up behind the shiny faces of the likes of David Cameron or Sarkozy.
-Revolution now!

 - —Guest Philip